International Olympic Committee: Revenue

-The IOC distributes some of the Olympic marketing revenue to organisations throughout the Olympic Movement to support the staging of the Olympic Games and to promote the worldwide development of sport.
-The IOC retains approximately 10% of the Olympic marketing revenue for the operational and administrative costs of governing the Olympic Movement.
-For the 2013-2016 period, the IOC had revenues of about US$5.0 billion, of which 73% were from broadcasting rights and 18% were from The Olympic Partners.
-The Rio 2016 organising committee received US$1.5 billion and the Sochi 2014 organising committee received 833 million.
+The IOC distributes some of its revenue to organisations throughout the Olympic Movement to support the staging of the Olympic Games and to promote worldwide sport development.
+The IOC retains approximately 10% of the Olympic marketing revenue for operational and administrative costs.
+For the 2013–2016 period, the IOC had revenues of about US$5.0 billion, of which 73% were from broadcasting rights and 18% were from Olympic Partners.
+The Rio 2016 organising committee received US$1.5 billion and the Sochi 2014 organising committee received US$833 million.
 National Olympic committees and international federations received US$739 million each.

+In July 2000, when the Los Angeles Times reported on how the IOC redistributes profits from sponsorships and broadcasting rights, historian Bob Barney stated that he had "yet to see matters of corruption in the IOC", but noted there were "matters of unaccountability".
+He later noted that when the spotlight is on the athletes, it has "the power to eclipse impressions of scandal or corruption", with respect to the Olympic bid process.

 Organizing Committees for the Olympic Games

-The IOC provides TOP programme contributions and Olympic broadcast revenue to the OCOGs to support the staging of the Summer Olympic Games and the Winter Olympic Games:
+The IOC provides TOP programme contributions and broadcast revenue to the OCOGs to support the staging of the Olympic Games: